What Is The Difference Between Calorie And Kilocalorie

 Historical Context

 Wilbur Olin Atwater, an American chemist, played a significant role in developing the Atwater system, which is used to calculate the energy content of foods.
-Atwater determined the average number of calories (kilocalories) per gram of the three macronutrients: carbohydrates, proteins, and fats.
+And atwater determined the average number of calories (kilocalories) per gram of the three macronutrients: carbohydrates, proteins, and fats.
 His system assigns approximately 4 kcal per gram of carbohydrate, 4 kcal per gram of protein, and 9 kcal per gram of fat.
 These values are still widely used today in nutritional calculations.

 Scientific Foundations